rudderlabs/rudderstack-docs/destinations/appcenter.md

 {% endtab %}

 {% tab title="iOS" %}
-Follow these steps to add Appcenter to your iOS project:
+Follow these steps to add App Center to your iOS project:

 * Go your `Podfile` and add the `Rudder-AppCenter` extension